Accessories & Training Comfort

 Joseph Gatlin provides some advice on equipment and accessories that can enhance your training experience.

 For the most part, athletic training is all about technique and dedication.
-You will not get very far if you do not apply yourself, in a correct, healthy, and effective way, to your exercise activity or competition.
-However, it can be difficult to do all of this if you are not comfortable while you train.
+You will not get very far if you do not apply yourself, in a correct, healthy, and productive way, to your exercise activity or competition.
+However, it can be challenging to do all of this if you are not comfortable while you train.
 Part of this is about making sure that you stay hydrated, that you keep your energy up, and again, that you use proper technique and train intelligently.
 However, in many cases, your comfort and success also depend on your equipment.
-Here are a few tips and examples of equipment and accessories that can be greatly beneficial to your training.
+Here are a few tips and examples of equipment and accessories that can be hugely beneficial to your training.

 Whether it is a tight sports bra for a woman, or a pair of compression shorts for a man, having tight-fitting elastic athletic underwear can improve your comfort a great deal as you work out.
 The reason these sorts of materials are beneficial is that they prevent body parts from rubbing together as you move and train, and this, in turn, prevents irritating chafing.